 New York Property Tax: Constitutional Standards

-The New York State Constitution limits the ability of municipalities, counties, or cities to levy property taxes.
-The Comptroller must withhold certain local aid payments from municipalities whose taxes exceed the municipality’s tax cap under statutes that were enacted to implement these constitutional standards.
+The New York State Constitution limits the ability of municipalities, counties, and cities to levy property taxes.
+Statutes enacted to enforce these provisions require the Comptroller to withhold certain local aid payments from municipalities whose taxes exceed the municipality’s constitutional tax limit.

 Real property taxes in New York State are the largest source of revenue for municipal governments.
 Property taxes are used to offset the gap between the appropriations and the expected non-property tax receipts under the traditional budget procedure.